How to snag an Ontario Parks reservation

 You’ve heard about how hard it is to book a site, so what’s the deal?

-When Ontario Park reviewed the number of reservations made between January and March, they discovered the increase was more than double compared to bookings during the previous year.
+When Ontario Park reviewed the number of reservations made between January and March 2021, they discovered the increase was more than double that of bookings the previous year.

 On February 9th at 8am reservations for Camp Henry launched!